DarienBrito/TDMorph/README.md

 SetUISequence(bool)       # Sets the preset sequence button on/off

-ClickUIRandomize()        # Clicks the randomize button SetUIRandomize(int)       # Sets the randomize button on/off
+ClickUIRandomize()        # Clicks the randomize button SetUIRandomize(bool)      # Sets the randomize button on/off

-ClickUIMorph()            # Clicks the morph button SetUIMorph(int)           # Sets the morph button on/off
+ClickUIMorph()            # Clicks the morph button SetUIMorph(bool)          # Sets the morph button on/off

 ClickUIImport()           # Triggers importing a preset ClickUIExport()           # Triggers exporting a preset